Character Theory for Semilinear Representations: Introduction

 In Section \ref{sect:splitgroupext}, we consider one case in which the category $\Rep_L^{\rtimes}(G)$ is completely understood, which is when $H \hookrightarrow G$ is split.
 This recovers the theory of base change for linear representations.

 In Section \ref{sect:connectedcomponents} we show that the semilinear representation category $\Rep_L^{\rtimes}(G)$, for $L$ a potentially disconnected finite Galois extension of $K$, is equivalent to $\Rep_F^{\rtimes}(G_e)$, where $F$ is the field defined by a connected component $\Spec(L)$, and $G_e$ is the stabiliser.
-Aside from this reducing general semilinear representation categories to the case when $L$ is a field, this result is crucially used in Section \ref{sect:mainresults} to prove Theorems A and B.
+This reduces general semilinear representation categories to the case when $L$ is a field, and is used in Section \ref{sect:mainresults} to prove Theorems A and B.

 In Section \ref{sect:mainresults}, we prove Theorems A and B. The key idea is to interpret the functors $(-)|_H$ and $\Ind_H^G$ between $\Rep_L^{\rtimes}(G)$ and $\Rep_L(H)$ as certain honest base change functors for the field extension $L / K$.
 This allows us to port many properties of base change to our setting, such as the preservation of semisimplicity, and how the functors $(-)|_H$ and $\Ind_H^G$ compose.
 Theorem A follows from Corollary \ref{cor:detectisom}, Remark \ref{rem:weakcompatwithcomp}, Remark \ref{rem:introsatisfiesassumptions}, and Remark \ref{rem:weakhomsetisom}, and Theorem B follows from Remark \ref{rem:introsatisfiesassumptions} and Theorem \ref{thm:mainthm}.
-We also relate the integers $m(V)$ to the $K$-division algebras $\End_{L \rtimes G}(V)$ in Proposition \ref{prop:descofcentre}.
+We also relate the integers $m(V)$ to the $K$-algebras $\End_{L \rtimes G}(V)$ in Proposition \ref{prop:descofcentre}.

-In Section \ref{sect:semilinearschurindex} we define the semilinear Schur index of an object of $\Irr_L(H)$, and establish its basic properties, and in Section \ref{sect:classicalSchurIndex} we explain how the semilinear Schur indices specialise to the (classical) Schur indices in the case when $H \hookrightarrow G$ is split.
+In Section \ref{sect:semilinearschurindex} we define the semilinear Schur index of an object of $\Ind_L(H)$, and establish its basic properties, and in Section \ref{sect:classicalSchurIndex} we explain how the semilinear Schur indices specialise to the (classical) Schur indices in the case when $H \hookrightarrow G$ is split.
 We also highlight which properties the classical Schur indices satisfy which are not satisfied by all semilinear Schur indices.

-In Section \ref{sect:basechange} we study the splitting behaviour of the $K$-algebras $\End_{L \rtimes G}(V)$ for $V \in \Irr_L^{\rtimes}(G)$, and consider base change for semilinear representations.
+In Section \ref{sect:basechange} we study the splitting behaviour of the $K$-division algebras $\End_{L \rtimes G}(V)$ for $V \in \Irr_L^{\rtimes}(G)$, and consider base change for semilinear representations.
 When $K$ is a number field we use the local-global principle for $\Br(K)$ to prove a local-global principle for semilinear representations.

 In Section \ref{sect:charactertheory} we reinterpret Theorems A and B in terms of characters, and in Section \ref{sect:secondexampleS3} we revisit the extended example of Section \ref{sect:firstexampleS3} and rederive the classification much more efficiently using this character theory.
 In Section \ref{sect:countcc} we specialise the framework slightly, and show that when the extension $L/K$ is cyclotomic there is also an action of $\Gal(L/K)$ on $G$, which allows one to compute the order $|\Irr_L^{\rtimes}(G)|$ purely in terms of the group theory of $G$.